Existence of a Phase Transition in Harmonic Activation and Transport: A random walk related to cluster separation

 \section{A random walk related to cluster separation}

-Proposition \ref{pe to qe} will allow us to bound the probability in \eqref{eq inf xi} of Proposition~\ref{inf xi} with the corresponding probability under IHAT.
-The purpose of this section and Section~\ref{sec clust sep} is to bound this IHAT probability away from zero.
-Our strategy is to argue that, for each pair of clusters, the difference in their centers of mass, viewed at certain renewal times, is a random walk in $\Z^d$.
-The purpose of this section is to define this random walk and prove some preliminary results about it.
-In Section~\ref{sec clust sep}, we will apply random walk estimates to complete the proof of Proposition~\ref{inf xi}.
+Proposition \ref{pe to qe} allows us to bound the probability in \eqref{eq inf xi} of Proposition~\ref{inf xi} with the corresponding probability under IHAT.
+The purpose of this section and Section~\ref{sec clust sep} is to show that this probability is strictly positive under IHAT.
+Our strategy is to view each pair of DOTs at the consecutive times at which both clusters form line segments parallel to $e_1$.
+When viewed at these times, the difference between the clusters' elements with the smallest $e_1$ components is a random walk in $\Z^d$, albeit not a simple one.
+In this section, we define these random walks and prove some preliminary results about them.